roytang/blog/content/post/2008/04/pre-shadowmoor-triple-treat-i-under-the-sea.md

 A strange controllish deck, I got hit by Avalanche Riders, Reveillarks and Hellkites, etc. I was close to sealing off game one with him at 5 and me holding the PsiBlast, but he manages to get a Tendrils off and I lost after that.

 I board in +2 Sower -2 Sage's Dousing.
-I win the next two games easily without drawing the Sowers though&#8230;I just make it a point to be more careful about Tendrils.
+I win the next two games easily without drawing the Sowers though...
+I just make it a point to be more careful about Tendrils.

 Games 9-8 Matches 4-2